nielsr2/fastapi-demo/readme.md

-Main.py - Is the simplest fastAPI example - it loads some 'items' from data.json and returns them as a response (to react) main2.py - Is the fastAPI example, not with react, but just using jinja templates main3.py - Is the fastAPI example - with ability to add new 'items' to the list of items (json file) main4.py - uses huggingface api for silly check of whether image is of dog -
+Main.py - Is the simplest fastAPI example - it loads some 'items' from data.json and returns them as a response (to react) main2.py - Is the fastAPI example, not with react, but just using jinja templates main3.py - Is the fastAPI example - with ability to add new 'items' to the list of items (json file) main4.py - uses huggingface api for silly check of whether image is of dog - only images of dogs can be added to the database

+(note that there's 3 versions of app.js that correspond to the different main.py files)

 Exercise ideas: